 F. Critical Issues and Future Directions for Medical Treatment, Social Work Intervention and Policy Change (1 page)

-Provide a brief summary of the most critical or key issues that seem to be emerging within science and medicine; social work/behavioral medicine intervention and research; and health care policy.
-What is the new cutting edge for this condition?
+Provide a summary of the most critical issues emerging within science and medicine, social work/behavioral medicine intervention and research, and health care policy.
+What is the new forefront for this condition?

 Reference List Instructions: